Chillaso/chillaso.github.io/_posts/2021-01-18-kubernetes-cluster-raspberry-pi-4.md

 hidden: false
 ---

 Hello everybody, Chillaso here!
 This time I'm here to show you my next project, build a [Kubernetes](https://kubernetes.io/) cluster in two [Raspberry pi 4](https://www.raspberrypi.org/).
-The best suitable way to do this would be with another extra Pi, cause we're going to use [MicroK8S]() to set up Kubernetes and it needs a node (Raspberry pi) to place master node and the other ones to workers, but is not the case.
+The best suitable way to do this would be with another extra Pi, cause we're going to use [MicroK8S]() to set up Kubernetes and it needs a node (Raspberry pi) to place master node and the other ones going to workers, but is not the case.

 ## Setup
 First at all, I'm going to give you my hardware setup: